skalermo/daftcode_recruitment_triangle/README.md

 Currently, there are two implementations: written in Python and Rust, and I also compiled Rust solution to native Python module using [PyO3](https://github.com/PyO3/pyo3).
 It is not my proudest code (especially Rust code), but it works.

 ## Usage
+Keep in mind that this project was made and meant to be run on Linux.

 ### Python (PyO3)
 For plain Python usage Python3 is required.